marcozimmer/ahk_simple_key_nav/README.md

 To make the shortcuts work, double click CapsLock key is intercepted.

+To release the shortcuts work, double click CapsLock or doucle click Esc key is intercepted.

 After this, the following keys are managed:

 - Left Arrow: <b>mouse left</b>